 If your spouse can make withdrawals from a joint account without your agreement, you run the risk that some or all of the money will be taken.
 You will also be jointly liable for any debts run up on the account.

-If you need access to the money or if you suspect that your spouse may misuse it, you may want to close the account.
+If you need access to the money or suspect your spouse may misuse it, you may want to close the account.
 The same applies to any other form of joint borrowing or spending facility, such as a joint credit card.

-However, if you suddenly freeze accounts that your spouse needs for living expenses, this will create problems.
+However, if you suddenly freeze the accounts your spouse needs for living expenses, it will create problems.
 Your spouse will want you to make appropriate maintenance payments and may apply to the court for an interim financial order.

 If you remarry without having reached a financial settlement with your former spouse, you may lose the right to make any financial claim against your former spouse.
 He or she will still have the same right to make a financial claim against you as before.